skarim9/WeatherX/README.md

 # WeatherX

 A Weather web app that uses the OpenWeatherMap API and NodeJS to get a city's current weather forecast.
 The app uses the city's location to determine what units to assign for the weather properties (°C or °F, mph or m/s).
+Add your own API key from the OpenWeatherMap website to use the app

 ## Requirements